seanwhs/BootCamps/03-full-stack-web-dev/Django/1-Django-Fundamentals-Environment-Setup-and-Your-First-Application.md

-# Phase 1, Part 1: Django Fundamentals, Environment Setup, and Your First Application
+# Part 1: Django Fundamentals, Environment Setup, and Your First Application

 ## Welcome to Part 1!